KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking_usage.md

 ### Known Limitations

-Currently there is not a way to enable this setting via `VK_EXT_validation_features` or other programmatic interface.
+Currently there is not a way to disable this setting via `VK_EXT_validation_features` or other programmatic interface.
 This will be addressed in a future release.

 The locking in Vulkan-ValidationLayer is not intended to provide correct results for programs that violate the thread safety guidelines described in *section 3.6 Threading Behavior* of the Vulkan specification.
 We will attempt to fix crash bugs in the layer resulting from insufficient external synchronization, but incorrect or inconsistent error messages will be likely.
 Please run Thread Safety violation to find problems like this.